 5:02:08:00.
 Guidelines for acceptance of petitions.
-When a petition is presented for filing, the person or governing board authorized to accept the petition for filing shall determine if it meets the following requirements for acceptance:
+When a petition is presented for filing, the person or governing board authorized to accept the petition shall determine if it meets the following requirements:

 (1) The petition is in the form required by this chapter;

 (2) The petition contains the minimum number of valid signatures, counted according to § 5:02:08:00.01.
-One or more invalid signatures on a petition section do not disallow other valid signatures on the section;
+One or more invalid signatures on a petition do not disallow other valid signatures;

 (3) Each sheet of the petition contains an identical heading and is verified by the circulator.
 The circulator may add the addresses of the petitioners and the dates of signing before completing the verification.
 The circulator may also add the printed name of the signer and the county of voter registration.
 Residence addresses may be abbreviated.
 The verification was completed and signed before an officer authorized to administer oaths;

 (4) The declaration of candidacy contains the original signature of the candidate.
 Additional sheets may have an original or photocopied signature of the candidate;

-(5) If a petition is for a ballot question to be voted on statewide, the signatures were obtained after a copy of the text of the petition was filed with the secretary of state;
+(5) If a petition is for a ballot question to be voted on statewide, the signatures were obtained after a copy of the text of the petition was filed with the Office of the Secretary of State;

-(6) The governing board or person authorized by statute to accept the petition shall, if requested, allow a petition circulator the opportunity to add missing information on the signature lines or circulator's verification on his or her petition provided the filing deadline has not passed; and
+(7) The governing board or person authorized to accept the petition shall, if requested, allow a petition circulator the opportunity to add missing information on the signature lines or circulator's verification on the petition provided the filing deadline has not passed; and

-(7) Following the presentation of the petition for filing, names may not be removed from the petition;
+(8) Following the presentation of the petition for filing, names may not be removed from the petition.